Are you looking for a wolf-like dog that is strong, intimidating, yet loyal to its family and extremely protective?

 The Akita Health and Conditions

-The Akita breed is generally considered as a healthy breed.
+The Akita breed is generally considered a healthy breed.
 But, like any other dog, your Akita can suffer from certain health issues.
 Here is what you should keep in mind.

 - Progressive retinal atrophy